longouyang/semantic-coherence-manuscript/README.md

 LaTeX files for the scientific report:

-**Semantic coherence facilitates learning word meanings through contextual co-occurrence**
+**Semantic coherence facilitates distributional learning of word meaning**

 by Long Ouyang, Lera Boroditsky, and Michael C. Frank